Jump to Content

 How do you buy clean energy?

 We buy electricity directly from new clean energy projects through various methods depending on the market, including: contracting directly via long-term power purchase agreements (PPAs); working with utilities or developers to buy and deliver carbon-free energy (CFE); structuring energy supply contracts with energy providers; and making targeted investments in renewable energy to enable additional projects on the grid.
-See the 2024 Google Environmental Report (p.
-36) for more information.
+See the 2025 Environmental Report for more information.

 Who do you collaborate with?